luciannes/CIS-5120-Assignment-1/README.md

 It shows the design from my high-fidelity prototype for my UI design assignment.

 ## How to Run It
-1. Download this repository as a ZIP or clone it.
+1. Download this repository as a ZIP file.
 2. Open the `index.html` file in any modern web browser.

 ## Acknowledgements